jldec/cloudflare-pages-test/markdown/first-impressions-of-the-new-github-projects-beta.md

 But as projects get larger and more complex, working with issues also has its challenges.

-- How to turn large "Epic" issues, into smaller issues?
+- How to turn large "Epic" issues into smaller issues?
 - How to prioritize and organize issues into iterations?
 - How to track issues across multiple repositories?
-- How best to incoporate community contributions and other feedback?
+- How best to incorporate community contributions and other feedback?

 GitHub has incrementally tried to address some of these challenges.